• UC Davis

 About the Fellowship

-The CNS Endovascular Surgery Fellowship Program at UC Davis is a CAST-approved 1- or 2-year fellowship program depending on the candidate’s qualifications.
+The CNS Endovascular Surgery Fellowship Program at UC Davis is a CAST-approved one-year fellowship program for qualified candidates and the program's availability.
 Fellows will be trained in the full spectrum of neuro-interventional procedures including endovascular aneurysm treatment (coiling, stent-assisted coiling, flow diversion, intrasaccular devices), AVM embolization, AV fistula embolization, mechanical thrombectomy, carotid angioplasty and stenting, TCAR, MMA embolization, head and neck embolization and spinal embolization.

-The UC Davis program is a collaboration between the Departments of Neurological Surgery, Neurology and Radiology.
+The UC Davis program is a collaboration between the Departments of Neurological Surgery, Radiology, and Neurology.
 The program is based in the Department of Neurological Surgery which allows for training in the management of subarachnoid hemorrhage and potential participation in open surgical cases (aneurysm clipping/AVM resection) for neurosurgeons.

 1-year Post Residency Fellowship Track: